do-me/kceo_glossary/docs/introduction.md

 # Introduction

-The KCEO Glossary of Terms and Definitions is serves as an indispensable tool to cater our needs, promote effective communication, and stay abreast of the ever-evolving landscape Earth [Observation](../Observation).

-The KCEO Glossary of Terms and Definitions is a comprehensive resource intended as reference guide for those seeking clarity and a deeper understanding of Earth [Observation](../Observation).
-This extensive compilation brings together a wide range of terms, concepts, and definitions that are directly relevant to the wider domain, encompassing various disciplines such as remote sensing, satellite imagery, geospatial analysis, climate adaptation, and more.
-By acting as a reliable compass, this glossary helps to navigate the intricate and specialized terminology associated with Earth [Observation](../Observation), ensuring effective communication and knowledge sharing.
+The KCEO Glossary of Terms and Definitions serves as a reference for everyone involved in Earth Observation.
+We cover a wide range of terms, concepts, and definitions relevant to various EO disciplines such as remote sensing, satellite imagery, geospatial analysis, climate adaptation, and more.
+We strive to consolidate definitions where appropriate, while also acknowledging the necessity of their plurality when needed.
+Unlike many other online glossaries, our aim is to build an interactive and participative glossary for the EO community.
+Contributions are welcome and can be discussed in GitHub discussions, issues, or directly in pull requests.

-As a living document, the KCEO Glossary of Terms and Definitions is in a constant state of evolution and is continuously adapted to incorporate emerging concepts.
-This ensures that it remains up to date.
+As a living document, the KCEO Glossary of Terms and Definitions is in a constant state of evolution, continuously adapting to incorporate emerging concepts.
+Our release cycle with versioning guarantees persistent backlinks over time, with the latest online version always reflecting the consensus of the latest community changes.

-The KCEO Glossary of Terms and Definitions is serves as an indispensable tool to cater our needs, promote effective communication, and stay abreast of the ever-evolving landscape of Earth [Observation](../Observation).

 ## Resources & Reference Glossaries